Touille/ED-Warthog-Target-Script/README.md

 - [x] Rotate Joystick Axis to account for center Joystick mounting position (CenterJoystickMount & JoystickAngle)
 - [ ] Nvidia Shadowplay and AMD Relive Video Capture and Streaming Support.
 (By Default, they are Disable)
 - [ ] Steam Screenshot Support.
 (For Normal Screenshot only : Off by Default)
-- [ ] Possibility to swap some Joystick key in settings file : (Modifier key, FA key, Secondary Fire key, Toggle Hardpoint Key)
+- [ ] Possibility to swap Joystick and Throttle Maping in settings file (for now : SWAP SAME TYPE (Push, Toggle 2 positions, Toggle 3 positions or Hat) ONLY AND ON THE SAME DEVICE)

 ### LED: